 There are so many women who suffer with PMS, irregular cycles, infertility, mood swings, estrogen dominance, PCOS, endometriosis... the list goes on.
 This post is inspired by my own personal experience with PMS, and my experience working in a naturopathic dispensary and health food store over the past two years.

-I saw many women come in looking for natural support throughout their menstrual cycle, and it really opened my eyes to how many women suffer with hormone imbalance and PMS issues.
-I can only imagine how many other suffer in silence, or don’t know where to start when it comes to changing your lifestyle and feeling better.
+During this time, many women were coming in looking for natural support throughout their menstrual cycle, and it really opened my eyes to how many women suffer with hormone imbalance and PMS issues.
+I can only imagine how many other suffer in silence, or don't know where to start when it comes to changing your lifestyle and feeling better.

 My Personal Story